sig-gis/dises-sae/README.md

 - All file paths are set for Windows and may need adjustment for other environments.
 - Intermediate and output files are saved in the `data/`, `output/`, and `temp_files/` directories.
-- For details on the methodology, see [SAE-procedure.docx](SAE-procedure.docx).